Bdowdle4/cintel-01-pages/index.md

 ## Important Links

-Here's a clickable link: [My GitHub profile](https://github.com/Bdowdle4)
+Here's a link to my personal profile: [My GitHub profile](https://github.com/Bdowdle4)

 ## Favorite Images

-Images look like links except with an exclamation directly in front
+This is my dog Nimeria.

 ![My Profile Image](https://avatars.githubusercontent.com/u/162188958?s=400&u=60a8bbb0a99ac0f89c7a9c88838a2c908e927af3&v=4)

 ## Reminders

-Use a dash space for unordered lists
+My goal is to implement these items before the next project:

 - Get more creative in your customizations